-I conducted this brief interview with folk singer Gordon Lightfoot on December 5, 1970, right after his performance that night at the State University of New York at Albany (which I was attending at the time).
+I conducted this brief interview with Gordon Lightfoot on Dec.
+5, 1970, right after his performance that night at the State University of New York at Albany (which I was attending at the time).
 It was published in the Albany Student Press three days later.

 How long have you been playing?

 I’m 31 now.
 I’ve been playing professionally for 12 years, since I was 19.
 But I got my first paying gig when I was 12, made $5.
 Before I started writing, they were calling me a country singer.
 Now some people call me a folk singer.
 But I’m just a singer, you know?

 Have you heard Bob Dylan’s version of your “Early Morning Rain”?